 The biggest improvement we have made to the Uexplore/Dexter system over the years (see the Brief History, below) is not in any of the major program pieces, but rather in the development of a systematic way of providing access to more detailed and reliable metadata, i.e. documentation.
 This feature is implemented primarily in the form of special files (web pages) named Datasets.html which have been added to most of our key most recent and important data directories.
 When you "uexplore" a directory with one of these files in it, you should heed the bolded desciption of the file displayed at the top of the page:

 Use this custom data directory page to access the database files (only) with greatly enhanced descriptions and metadata.

 .
 The two major benefits of using the Datsets.html page as your guide are

 - the datasets are presented in a more logical order (not alphabetical by filename as with the Uexplore directory page), and

 - it provides links to special Details pages for many of the datasets.
 (You can also get access to these same detailed metadata pages (when they exist) by clicking on the Detailed Metadata link at the top of the Dexter query form.)

 Returning to the subject of degree of difficulty,

 measured in terms of the probability that you will be able to find and extract the infomation you want without having to contact somebody at OSEDA or the Missouri Census Data Center.
 It is primarily a function of

-how much you know about the data already, combined with the quality of the metadata that we have created for it, and the user's willingness to actually read what we have written.
+how much you know about the data already, combined with the quality of the metadata that we have created for it, and the user's ability and/or willingness to actually read what we have written.
 This is pretty much the

 same as saying it depends on whether or not there is a Datasets.html file in the data directory and, if so, whether or not most of the datasets in the directory actually have entries on that page with a link to a customized Details page.
 (This is not entirely true, but it's a useful oversimplification.)